We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many organizations recommend that a child only travel in the front seat of a vehicle from the age of 13.

 The American Academy of Pediatrics (AAP) recommend that all children under the age of 13 sit in the rear seats of vehicles.
 How they sit in the back seat — for example, whether they use a rear-facing seat, a forward-facing seat, or a booster seat — will depend on their age, weight, and height.

 Most cars come equipped with airbags and seat belts.
 Car manufacturers originally designed these standard safety features to protect adults in the event of a crash.
 However, they may not prove as useful for protecting a child in the front seat.

 In this article, we cover what people need to know about child passenger safety.
 This includes age-specific safety rules, the risks of sitting in the front seat, and some general tips for safe car travel with children.

 Parents and caregivers can keep children safe by buckling them into a seat that is appropriate for their age, height, and weight.

-Compared with seat belt use alone, car seat use lowers the risk of injury in vehicle crashes by up to 82% in children.
+Compared with seat belt use alone, car seat use lowers the risk of injury in vehicle crashes by up to

 The following sections contain car seat recommendations for children of different age groups.